joeyoung/arduino_keypads/README.txt

                     using PCF8574 or PCF8575 I2C port chip

 folder Keypad_I2Ca -Joe Young, arduino library, extension of Keypad
-                    using PCA9554 or PCA9555 I2C port chips
+                    using PCA9554 or PCA9555 I2C port chips, and others
+                    in this family of expanders.

 folder Keypad_MCP - Joe Young. arduino library, extension of Keypad
                     using MCP23008 I2C port chip